Russell T Davies: Personal life

 Davies was in a relationship with Andrew Smith, a customs officer, between 1999 and Smith's death in 2018.
 They entered into a civil partnership on 1 December 2012, after Smith was diagnosed with a brain tumour from which he was given only a 3% chance of recovering.
 Smith died on 29 September 2018.
 Years and Years ends with a title card which dedicates the series to Smith.

 In an interview with the Royal Television Society in 2019, Davies described himself as "absolutely happily left wing".
 While being interviewed about It's a Sin on ITV Wales in 2021, Davies was asked if he was "indy-curious" about Welsh independence.
 He replied that he was not sure the current Senedd was worthy, but that the government at Whitehall did not care about Welsh issues and that Wales should start looking into fending for itself.

+In May 2025, Davies was among more than 400 authors and organisations who signed an open letter calling for an immediate ceasefire in Gaza, unrestricted humanitarian aid, and sanctions against Israel.
+The letter referred to Israel's actions in the 2023–ongoing Gaza war as "genocidal".

+On 25 December 2025, Davies made his relationship with Oliver Cole, who is 35 years younger, public.